barrelstrength/sprout-docs/docs/transactional-email/README.md

 {% if object.customField == true %}true{% endif %}
 ```

-See the doc page on [Twig Expressions](../configuration/twig-expressions.md) for more information.
+See the doc page on [Twig Shortcut Syntax](../configuration/twig-shortcut-syntax.md) for more information.

 ## Personalization

 Personalizing email communications can take place at several points in the email workflow.
 For example, when an Entry is saved you might want to know who the author was and where you can view the entry; when a form is submitted you may want to trigger a message to an email address provided in the form; and when a product is purchased you might want to include purchase details in confirmation message.

 Personalization happens in phases and uses two different syntaxes.
-Fields that support personalization in the Control Panel are processed as object templates and can use [Twig Expressions](../configuration/twig-expressions.md).
+Fields that support personalization in the Control Panel are processed as object templates and can use [Twig Shortcut Syntax](../configuration/twig-shortcut-syntax.md).
 Email templates are processed as standard Twig.

 ### When a Notification Event is triggered

-Each Notification Event defines variables that are available at the time the event is triggered.
+Each Notification Event defines **Notification Event Variables** that are available at the time the event is triggered.
 Entry events share the `entry` variable.
 User events share the `user` variable.
 But events are not limited to sharing just a single variable.
 Look in the right sidebar of the Control Panel when selecting an Event to see examples of which variables are available.

 ### Define recipients using event data

-_Recipients_ can be set on the fly from data provided by the Notification Event.
+_Recipients_ can be set on the fly from data provided by the **Notification Event Variables**.
 For example, if your Form has an email field, you might set your recipient as `{email}` or `{{ object.email }}`.

 ### Fields that allow personalization

-The _Subject Line_, _Preheader Text_, _Default Message_ also allow Twig Expressions and can reference variables provided by the Notification Event.
+The _Subject Line_, _Preheader Text_, _Default Message_ also allow Twig Shortcut Syntax and can reference **Notification Event Variables** and **Recipient Variables** such as `{recipient.name}` and `{recipient.email}`.

 ### Customizing Email Templates

-The Notification Event, Recipient, and Email Element variables are all available for use in your Email Theme.
+The Notification Event, Recipient, and Email Element variables are all available for use in your email templates.

 ``` twig
 {# Email Element Fields